decretist/Dissertation/Chapter3/chapter3.md

 Pennington).

 [^14]: @kuttner_research_1990, 7. @noonan_gratian_1979, 157, rejects
 this, but Kuttner disagrees.
-Simon of Brisignano refers to Gratian as *magister* and to himself as *discipulus* in his comments on C.27 q.2, @simon_of_bisignano_summa_2014, 412.
+Simon of Bisignano refers to Gratian as *magister* and to himself as *discipulus* in his comments on C.27 q.2, @simon_of_bisignano_summa_2014, 412.
 Simon again refers to Gratian as *magister* in his comments on D.4 c.31 of *de